Final Fantasy Tactics A2: Grimoire of the Rift: Music

 The music for Tactics A2 was composed by Hitoshi Sakimoto, who previously worked on Tactics Advance.
 Sakimoto also produced the soundtrack, in addition to arrangements.
 Additional arrangements were done by Masaharu Iwata, Mitsuhiro Kaneda, Kimihiro Abe and Noriyuki Kamikura of Sakimoto's music studio Basiscape.
 The soundtrack included themes from Tactics and Final Fantasy XII by Sakimoto, Kaneda, Kaori Ohkoshi and Ayako Sasou.
 An arranged version of the main theme of Tactics Advance by Nobuo Uematsu was also used.
 Sakimoto said that, including new and returning themes, the soundtrack had over sixty songs.

 As with Tactics Advance, Sakimoto moved away from his typical heavy style to create a more light-hearted score.
 While he knew what to do, he felt under pressure due to fan expectation.
 The opening feel of the game was a bright summer environment, which impacted Sakimoto's choice of musical feel.
 Due to the increased hardware of the DS, Sakimoto could incorporate higher-quality music into the game compared to Tactics Advance.
 While the battle tracks were the first to be started, they were the last to be finalised as Sakimoto kept making adjustments when all the other themes were complete.
 To maintain a high quality for battle tracks, Sakimoto used sound streaming, bringing the music's quality close to that of a CD release.
 A two-disc soundtrack album was released on November 21, 2007.

 Release

-Tactics A2 was announced in December 2006 alongside the other Ivalice Alliance projects Revenant Wings and The War of the Lions, a remake of Final Fantasy Tactics for PlayStation Portable.
+Tactics A2 was announced in December 2006 alongside The War of the Lions, a remake of Final Fantasy Tactics for PlayStation Portable.
 As part of the cross-game promotion, Tactics A2 protagonist Luso appears in War of the Lions, with the decision being made when the Ivalice Alliance was first announced.
 The game was released in Japan on October 25, 2007.

 A North American and PAL-region versions were released in 2008.
 The localization was handled by Kajiya Productions, a company led by translators Alexander O. Smith and Joseph Reeder; Smith and Reeder were veterans of previous Square Enix titles, having worked on the acclaimed localizations for Final Fantasy XII and Vagrant Story.
 The game was released in North America on June 24, and in Europe on June 27.